-Join us for a series of screenings, talks and exhibitions focused on the power of art to illuminate and inspire important forces for social change.
+Join us for these current or upcoming talks, performances, workshops and exhibitions – each one showcasing the power of art to illuminate and inspire important forces for social change.

 Witnessing History: Marching for Justice

 (Image credit: Fred Stone)

 Fred Stone was in college when he photographed the arrival of civil rights marchers in Montgomery, Alabama, in the spring of 1965.
 Now retired, he shared his photos with the California History Center at De Anza College.